 Witfilm creates documentaries through inspiring and fruitful co-productions with national and international broadcasters, producers and funds.
 Recently, the company also started producing art-house fiction films.
 Meeting the same goals of intensity, innovation and intimacy, with these films Witfilm reaches out to an even wider global audience.

-Director: Eefje Blankevoort & Els van Driel.
+Directors: Eefje Blankevoort & Els van Driel.
 Country: NL.
 Co-producer: KRO-NCRV.
 Collaborator: Prospektor.
-Status.
-Realised.
-Sort: feature-length documentary.
-Duration 90 and 55 min.
-Genre: drama.
-Distribution/Sales: Cinema Delicatessen & Java Films.
-Awards: Geneeva Grand Prix & Youth Jury Price (FIFDH).
-Nominations: Dutch Movies Matter & Grand Jury Documentary (Movies that Matter) & SOS-kinderdörfer weltweit (Dock.fest München).
+Status: Completed.
+Sort: Documentary.
+Duration: 90 and 55 min.
+Distribution NL: Cinema Delicatessen.
+World sales: Java Films.
+Awards: Gouden Kalf 2021, Prix Europa 2021, Geneva Grand Prix & Youth Jury Price (FIFDH).

 Shadow Game is a coming-of-age story, a daring journey through the dark side of Europe with teenagers as our guides.
 In this interwoven narrative, the experiences of young refugees are forged into a universal story.
 Can they overcome all obstacles to find a new home?